DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->

-The Atomic Swap protocol enables two parties to exchange cryptocurrencies on different blockchains atomically, by the means of Hash Timelocked Contracts (HTLCs).
+The Atomic Swap protocol enables two parties to exchange cryptocurrencies/tokens atomically, by the means of Hash Timelocked Contracts (HTLCs).
 Also, Atomic Swap-based American Call Option Smart Contract, with built-in premium, mitigate the risk of "_Free Option Problem_"[^2].
 Existing standards do not regulate the procedure of Atomic Swap-based American Call Option, and the prerequisites of of each step.
 This standard aims at specifying the procedure, to prevent any arbitrage opportunity if a user regret about the deal, or try to lock the counter party's token maliciously.

 ## Specification